camunda-community-hub/zeebe-cherry-runtime/README.md

 spring.mustache.prefix=classpath:static/templates/
 ````

+## Embeded an existing connector
+See the documentation relative to this pattern

 ## Develop your own runner
 Create a new Java class for your runner.
 Extends the class AbstractWorker for a Worker, AbstractConnector for a Connector